Jared Young Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Brewers' 4.10 team ERA ranks 13th across all MLB pitching staffs.

 - The Brewers rank 22nd in baseball in home runs surrendered (109 total, 1.3 per game).

-- In his most recent time out on Thursday against the New York Mets, the righty threw six innings, allowing two earned runs while surrendering seven hits.
+- The right-hander last pitched on Friday against the Pittsburgh Pirates, when he threw 5 1/3 innings, allowing three earned runs while giving up three hits.

-- The 30-year-old has put up a 3.88 ERA and 5.8 strikeouts per nine innings across 10 games this season, while allowing a batting average of .298 to opposing hitters.
+- The 27-year-old has a 4.57 ERA and 10.1 strikeouts per nine innings in 16 games this season, while giving up a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.